le3ah/little_shop_of_horrors/README.md

 ```

 ## Authentication & Authorization
-Some of the requirements surrounding this functionality is listed below in Visitor Roles.
+Some of the requirements surrounding this functionality are listed below in Visitor Roles.
 We used enums in our Models and before_actions in our Controllers to help us easily identify and authorize our clients.

 ## Testing
 We used RSpec for testing and kept track of our test coverage through SimpleCov